 Set aside any objections – just for now.
 Describe your ideal life.
 Write down whatever comes to mind, even sketch it if that’s more helpful to you.
 You may find this post on How to Create the Life You Want from the Broken Blessings additionally helpful.
 After you’ve done this, answer the questions that follow to help you refine your vision.

-If you want to be happy, set a goal that commands your thoughts, liberates your energy, and inspires your hopes.”Andrew Carengie
+If you want to be happy, set a goal that commands your thoughts, liberates your energy, and inspires your hopes.”Andrew Carnegie

-We’ve put together three guidepost questions.
-Knowing the answers to these above can help you re-adjust the details other goals in your life to keep you moving towards your dream life.
-These essentially become your top three goals – the goals to which all other goals move your towards.
+We’ve put together three questions to help you identify your guidepost goals.
+Knowing the answers to these above can help you re-adjust the details of all the other goals in your life to keep you moving towards your dreams.
+Every other goal you make should move you towards these are your top three goals.
+Each of these deserves as least a paragraph long answer if not more.
+Clarity is key.

 - How do you want to feel?